Last Updated on February 20, 2025

 If you do fail, there are also some practical steps you can take to improve your chances of passing next time around.

 First of all, review your driving test report that your examiner provided you.
-Identify the areas where your errors occurred and make a plan to practice those areas.
-You can also take additional driving lessons with your instructor and get some extra practice in your own, or a friend’s or family member’s car.
+Identify the areas where your errors occurred and make a plan to practise those areas.
+You can also take additional driving lessons with your instructor and get some extra practise in your own, or a friend’s or family member’s car.

 Top tips for passing your test